 We are initially focused on developing BNC210 for two distinct indications with high unmet medical need: (i) the acute treatment of SAD and (ii) chronic treatment of PTSD.
-In our clinical trials to-date, BNC210 has been observed to have a fast onset of action, and demonstrated clinical activity, but without many of the limiting side effects observed with the current standards of care for SAD and PTSD, including benzodiazepines, selective serotonin reuptake inhibitors ("SSRIs") and serotonin and norepinephrine reuptake inhibitors ("SNRIs").
+In our clinical trials to-date, BNC210 has been observed to have a fast onset of action, and demonstrated anti-anxiety and antidepressant effects, but without many of the limiting side effects observed with the current standards of care for SAD and PTSD, including benzodiazepines, selective serotonin reuptake inhibitors ("SSRIs") and serotonin and norepinephrine reuptake inhibitors ("SNRIs").
 Based on extensive preclinical data and clinical trials, we believe BNC210 may have a number of advantages over drugs currently used to treat anxiety, depression and PTSD, including:

-- fast acting with the potential to be used in both acute and chronic settings;
+- · fast acting with the potential to be used in both acute and chronic settings;

-- non-sedating;
+- non-sedating:

-- no addictive effect and a lack of discontinuation/withdrawal syndrome;
+- · no addictive effect and a lack of discontinuation/withdrawal syndrome;

 - no memory impairment; and

 - no impairment of motor coordination.

-We have administered BNC210 in approximately 400 subjects across 12 clinical trials, including healthy volunteers, elderly patients with agitation and patients with Generalized Anxiety Disorder ("GAD") and PTSD.
+As part of our extensive safety database, we have administered BNC210 in approximately 400 subjects across 12 clinical trials, including healthy volunteers, elderly patients with agitation and patients with Generalized Anxiety Disorder ("GAD") and PTSD.
 We have observed BNC210 to be generally well tolerated in the trials to date following both acute and chronic dosing.
-Further, in our clinical trials in GAD patients and in panic-induced healthy subjects, we have observed three key results:
+Further, in our clinical trials in GAD patients and in panic-induced healthy subjects, we have observed three key anxiety-reducing features associated with BNC210: